Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 Appointment URL: https://getreferralmd.com/2017/09/3-new-google-business-features-doctors-increase-appointment-booking/
 - can be linked to a booking company or to one landing page where the user can finde the booking details

-Q: Why should someone not use the mentioned sites?
+Q: Why should someone not use the mentioned sites?<br>
 A: Because we need more competition.<br>
 Because the user experience is much better if it is integrated in the doctors/craftsman homepage.
-Or if it can be used by Google, Alexa, etc.
+Or if it can be used by Google, Alexa, etc. And I believe there mus be a possibility for those small companies, that they could do it on their own an which is free of charge if they do it on their own.

-Q: Are there any free to use calendar?
+Q: Are there any free to use calendar?<br>
 A: I found this:
 - Example on how to connect MS Exchange (https://github.com/DmitryStroganov/TeamCalendar)
 - Calendar layout: https://github.com/excid3/simple_calendar
 - html calendar: https://github.com/kevinxyc1/Meeting_Scheduler
 - https://github.com/peppetort/MeetApp-pureHTML
 - reminder mails: https://github.com/v5y8/email_sender

 Used search strings on github:
 - meeting
 - meetings